-Serving the public's need to identify broadcast and consulting meteorologists who have achieved a high level of competency in communicating complex weather, water, and climate information.
+Serving the public's need to identify broadcast and consulting meteorologists who have achieved a high level of competency in communicating complex weather, water, and climate information as well as educators actively engaged in raising Earth science literacy.
 Since 1957, AMS certification programs have been an important part of the AMS community.
-Today these three widely respected programs continue to recognize thousands of meteorologists who have met the high standards of AMS certification.
+Today these three widely respected programs continue to recognize thousands of individuals who have met the high standards of AMS certification.

 The CBM program was established to raise the professional standard in broadcast meteorology and encourage a broader range of scientific understanding, especially with respect to environmental issues.